zuozhenggh/learning-library/data-management-library/security/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

  ![Run Statement button on toolbar](images/run-statement-button.png)

 - Review the query results.
+If needed, click the **Query Result** tab.

   - Data such as `employee_id`, `first_name`, `last_name`, `email`, `phone_number`, and `hire_date`, are considered sensitive data and should be masked if shared for non-production use, such as development and analytics.

-  - Keep this tab open so that you can return to it later in step 4 when you view the masked data.
+  - Keep this tab open so that you can return to it later.
+In step 4, you compare the original query results with the masked data.

   ![Query results](images/original-query-results.png)